 - 1. Install a grounding rod per local building codes.
 See Figure 2-1. - 2.
-Attach a large earth ground wire (6AWG) from the grounding rod to the lug nut on the base of the chassis.
-Depending on whether you've installed the operator at a new or existing site, - New site: Run the 6AWG wire through the concrete base and into the cutout on the chassis base. - Existing site: Run the 6AWG wire beneath the rear cover.
+Attach a large earth ground wire (6AWG) from the grounding rod to the lug nut on the base of the chassis. - New site: Run the 6AWG wire through the concrete base and into the cutout on the chassis base. - Existing site: Run the 6AWG wire beneath the rear cover.
 Make sure the covers align and side latches lock properly.

 Properly grounding the gate operator is critical to gate operator performance and the life of its electrical components.
 Use sufficient wire size during installation.
-Refer to Wiring 115VAC Power or Wiring 208/230VAC Power.
+Refer to Wiring 115VAC Power or Wiring 230VAC Power.